DePhoegon/delchoco-forge/README.txt

 -Please forgive me as I am learning as I go & working with ...  unfamiliar bits & bobs because I REALLY want chocobos myself & no one else was seeming to do it.

 The Press files include the change & by date.

-Actual Jar files will be start to  archived here when they are near release date.
--- Failing & attempting to put them into a beta release on Curseforge  {DePhoegons' Chocobos}

 There are many changes coming, and some visual rework on other things.